 The Waddell Ranch properties are mature producing properties, and all of the major oil fields are currently being waterflooded for the purpose of facilitating enhanced recovery.
 Proved reserves and estimated future net revenues attributable to the properties are included in the reserve reports summarized below.
-BROG does not own the full working interest in any of the tracts constituting the Waddell Ranch properties and, therefore, implementation of any development programs will require approvals of other working interest holders as well as BROG.
+The owner of the Underlying Properties for Waddell Ranch does not own the full working interest in any of the tracts constituting the Waddell Ranch properties and, therefore, implementation of any development programs will require approvals of other working interest holders as well as the owner of the Underlying Properties.
 In addition, implementation of any development programs will be dependent upon oil and gas prices currently being received and anticipated to be received in the future.
+There were 3 gross (0 net) drill wells completed on the Waddell Ranch properties during 2019.
+At December 31, 2019, there were 0 drill wells and 0 workover in progress on the Waddell Ranch properties.
+There were 0 gross (0 net) drill wells completed on the Waddell Ranch properties during 2018.
+At December 31, 2018, there were 1 drill wells and 1 workover in progress on the Waddell Ranch properties.
 There were 0 gross (0 net) drill wells completed on the Waddell Ranch properties during 2017.
 At December 31, 2017, there were 0 drill wells and 1 workover in progress on the Waddell Ranch properties.
-There were 0 gross (0 net) drill wells completed on the Waddell Ranch properties.
-There were 12 gross (5 net) drill wells completed on the Waddell Ranch properties during 2015.
-At December 31, 2015, there were 0 drill wells and 0 workovers in progress on the Waddell Ranch properties.

-BROG has advised the Trustee that the total amount of capital expenditures for 2017 with regard to the Waddell Ranch properties totaled \$3.2 million (gross).
+BROG has advised the Trustee that the total amount of capital expenditures for 2019 with regard to the Waddell Ranch properties totaled \$6.6 million (gross).
 Capital expenditures include the cost of remedial and maintenance activities.
-This amount spent is approximately \$3.2 million of the budgeted amount projected by BROG for 2017.
+The amount spent on remedial and maintenance activities is approximately \$3.3 million of the budgeted amount projected by BROG for 2019.

-BROG has advised the Trustee that the capital expenditures budget for 2018 totals approximately \$4.3 million (gross) (\$1.9 million net to the Trust), of which approximately \$3.2 million (gross) is attributable to facilities.
-The remaining \$1.0 million would be attributable to 2 recompletions.
-Accordingly, there is a 26% increase in capital expenditures for 2018 as compared with the 2017 capital expenditures.
-The major reason for the variance is the increased prices.
-There will be 0 new drill wells and 2 recompletions in 2018 as compared to 0 new drill wells and 1 recompletion in 2017.
+BROG has advised the Trustee that the capital expenditures budget for 2020 totals approximately \$1.35 million (gross) (\$0.6 million net to the Trust), of which approximately \$1.35 million (gross) is attributable to facilities.
+Accordingly, there is a 88% decrease in capital expenditures for 2020 as compared with the 2019 capital expenditures.
+The major reason for the variance is the decreased prices.
+There will be no new drill wells and no recompletions in 2020 as compared to 2 new drill wells and 0 recompletion in 2019.
+The foregoing capital expenditures budget may be subject to revision after Blackbeard assumes the role of operator of the Waddell Ranch properties on April 1, 2020.